pedrofranke/ProyectoFinal-Henry/README.md

 ### Step 1: ETL (Extraction, Transformation, and Loading)

-In this phase, relevant data about restaurants, reviews, and other key metrics are collected.
+Relevant data about restaurants, reviews, and other key metrics are collected while using the [Google Maps](https://drive.google.com/drive/folders/1Wf7YkxA0aHI3GpoHc9Nh8_scf5BbD4DA) and the [Yelp](https://drive.google.com/drive/folders/1TI-SsMnZsNP6t930olEEWbBQdo_yuIZF) provided DataSets.

+To check-out the ETL you can click in this [link](/Data%20Engineering/) and see the ETL model analysis.

 ### Step 2: Exploratory Data Analysis (EDA)

 In this stage, explore and analyze the data to better understand trends and patterns.

+To check-out the ETL you can click in this [link](/Data%20Analysis/) and see the ETL model analysis.

-### Step 3: KPI Dashboard Creation
+### Step 3: Dashboard

-Build a dashboard presenting key performance indicators (KPIs) defined by the client.
+Build a dashboard presenting a full analysis of the data and evolution of key performance indicators (KPIs) defined by the client.

 #### Main KPIs on the Dashboard: